Onuchin-Artem/PapersIRead/Factorization Machines with libFM.md

 This paper consists of intruduction, conclusion and four parts:

 - Factoriation machine model.
-In this part author defines what factozation machine is
+In this part author mathematically defines what factozation machine is.
 - Learning factorization machines.
 - Related work and application of factorization machines.
 - Evaluation.